Q: Is there any prerequisite or prior experience required to take a course?

 Q: Is this a course that civilians can take, or is it restricted to Law Enforcement and Military personnel only?

-A: The course can be taken by Civilians, Military, Law Enforcement and Private Security personnel who are interested in improving their ability to efficiently use their handgun or carbine in a defensive situation.
+A: The courses we offer can be taken by Civilians, Military, Law Enforcement and Private Security personnel who are interested in improving their ability to efficiently use their weapon.

-Q: I am over 50, is this a course that I will be able to take?
+Q: I am over 50, is there a course that I will be able to take?

 A: Yes.
 There is no upper limit as far as age.